 Traditional water heaters, also called storage tank water heaters, hold between 20 and 80 gallons of hot water.
 When hot water is needed—by your dishwasher, for example—it’s carried through your pipes from the storage tank to that appliance.
 Then, cold water fills flows into the storage tank and is warmed over time.
 If you use hot water faster than the cold water can be warmed, you “run out” of hot water.
 So, if you’re consistently cussing at your shower, it’s likely your water heater is too small for your needs.

 If that’s the case, does it make sense to just switch to an on-demand water heater instead?
 Not necessarily.
 While tankless water heaters don’t have the capacity problem of traditional heaters, they could pose a different problem: flow rate.
 Tankless water heaters can have trouble keeping up with simultaneous demands.
 If you’re running two showers and the washing machine at the same time, something (or someone) is going to suffer.
-To solve that problem, you can install multiple tankless heaters and enjoy a truly never-ending supply of hot water.
+To solve that problem, you can install or let your trusted Marietta plumber install multiple tankless heaters and enjoy a truly never-ending supply of hot water.
 But that brings us to another point of comparison: cost.

 Costs of Tankless vs. Traditional Water Heaters